 To help combat these issues the MoD has introduced a 24-hour helpline for veterans who need help with health, housing and money problems.
 The government has also pledged to spend £1.2billion over the next two years to tackle homelessness, with veterans given high priority access to social housing.

-Shelter’s website provides over 400 pages of advice, covering a range of housing and homeless issues.
+Shelter’s website provides over 300 pages of advice, covering a range of housing and homeless issues.
 These include videos, audio guides and other tools to help give straight-forward support.
-You can also find the live chat service online, where you can get real-time help from trained advisors.
+You can also find the live chat service online, where you can get real-time help from trained housing advisors.

-Those in need can get face-to-face support with a member of Shelter’s staff, who offer one-to-one personalised help about their housing issues.
-You can find your closest housing adviser through Shelter’s website: https://england.shelter.org.uk/get_help/local_services
+Those in need can get face-to-face support with a Shelter advisor, who offer one-to-one personalised help about their housing issues.
+You can find your closest Shelter hub at: https://england.shelter.org.uk/get_help/local_services

-Shelter also offer legal support too, where solicitors provide advice and attend court to help people who have lost their homes.
+Shelter also offer legal housing support too.
+Solicitors can provide advice and attend court to help people who may have lost their home, be facing eviction, facing a landlord dispute or experiencing severe disrepair.

 In addition to the support they provide, they also work to influence the policies of government and other organisations.
 Recent success includes the plans to enforce ‘Pay to stay’ being scrapped, meaning 290,000 people in social housing now do not have to worry about unaffordable rent increases.